-- 3.B.11 For Emission Point AA-015, the permittee shall operate the emergency engine according to the requirements below: - (a) There is no limit on the use of the engine during emergency situations. - (b) The engine may be operated for a maximum of 100 hours per calendar year for maintenance checks and readiness testing, provided that the tests are recommended by federal, state, or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
+- 3.B.11 For Emission Point AA-015, the permittee shall operate the emergency engine according to the following requirements: - (a) There is no limit on the use of the engine during emergency situations.

+- (b) The engine may be operated for a maximum of 100 hours per calendar year for maintenance checks and readiness testing, provided that the tests are recommended by federal, state, or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
 The permittee may petition the MDEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating that federal, state, or local standards require maintenance and testing of emergency RICE beyond 100 hours per calendar year.
 Any operation for non-emergency situations as allowed by paragraph (c) counts as part of the 100 hours per calendar year allowed by this paragraph. - (c) The engine may be operated for up to 50 hours per calendar year in non-emergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing.
-The 50 hours per year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to supply power to an electric grid or otherwise supply power as part of a financial arrangement with another entity.

-If the emergency engine is not operated according to the requirements in (a) - (c) above, the engine will not be considered an emergency engine under this subpart and will need to meet any applicable requirements for a non-emergency engine.
-(Ref.: 40 CFR 63.6640(f) and 63.6675)
+If the emergency engine is not operated according to the requirements in (a) - (c) above, the engine will not be considered an emergency engine under 40 CFR 63, Subpart ZZZZ, and will need to meet any applicable requirements for a non-emergency engine.

+(Ref.: 40 CFR 63.6640(f) and 63.6675, Subpart ZZZZ)